Teacher: Kjell ERICSON

 For a detailed course schedule, please visit KULASIS.

-Evaluation is based on attendance, participation, and reading presentations in class (30%), short book analyses (30%), and final research proposal and project presentation (40%).
+Attendance, participation, reading responses, and presentations in class (30%), short book analyses (30%), and final research project and project presentation (40%).

 To JDTS/MATS students: This is course can be taken as either reduced (4 ECTS) or full seminar (8 ECTS).
 Please indicate your ECTS requirement to the teacher.